Health Benefits of Citrus Fruits - and Nine Fun Citrus Facts

 While limes of every variety are generally grouped together as a single category of fruit, there are more than a dozen distinct types.
 Limes of every subtype share a few key characteristics – they’re globular or oval-shaped, with a small nipple at one end, and a yellowish-green color when ripe.
 Most limes are grown on various types of citrus trees, growing natively in multiple continents across the globe.
 Two lime varieties aren’t classified as members of the “citrus” genus of scientific classification.
 The wild lime – a member of the flowering plant genus Zanthoxylum – is native to the Southern United States and throughout many regions of Central and South America.
 Similarly, Spanish limes are members of the genus Meliococcus (also comprised of flowering plants).
 Despite the striking resemblance of wild limes and Spanish limes to limes of virtually every other variety, neither type is officially considered a citrus fruit.

 Persian limes, key limes and kaffir limes are the most widely produced types of limes internationally.
 19.4 million tons of limes were produced in 2018 – with India, Mexico, China, and Argentina cumulatively producing more than half of the global total.
 These nations traditionally top the charts as the world's leading lime producers.
-While the rates of annual lime production fall pretty flat in most other countries, limes and other citrus fruits are beloved on nearly every continent as staples of many cuisines and cocktails.
+While the rates of annual lime production fall pretty flat in most other countries, limes and other citrus fruits are beloved on nearly every continent as staples of many cuisines and citrus-flavored cocktails.